 Reforming practices and encouraging experimentation can improve Finland’s employment rate, economy, competitiveness, and work life brand.

-The Finnish Ministry of Social Affairs and Health implemented the WORK2030 programme in co-operation with the Ministry of Employment and the Economy, labour market organizations and other work life actors.
-The Finnish Institute of Occupational Health was responsible for the operational implementation of the programme.
-The programme was conducted in co-operation with the parliamentary reform of continuous learning.
+The Finnish Ministry of Social Affairs and Health implements the WORK2030 programme in cooperation with the Ministry of Employment and the Economy, labor market organizations, and other work life actors.
+The Finnish Institute of Occupational Health is responsible for the operational implementation of the program.
+The program is conducted in cooperation with the parliamentary reform of continuous learning.

 Objectives of the WORK2030 programme are: